goblint/bench/incremental-test-generation/README.md

 In `samle-files/` you find some examples you can use as input to get started.

 # Mutation Generator
-Run `python3 RUN_CLI.py` to start the Comand Line Interface.
+Run `RUN.sh` to start the Command Line Interface.
 With `-h` you can see the command line options for skipping the interactive user input.